igrishaev/pg2/README.md

 ## Migrations

-The project provides its own migration engine through the `pg2-migration` package (see the Installation section).
+PG2 provides its own migration engine through the `pg2-migration` package (see the "Installation" section).
 Like Migratus or Ragtime, it allows to grow the database schema continuously, track changes and apply them with care.

 ### Concepts

-Migrations are SQL files that get applied to the database in certain order.
+Migrations are SQL files that are applied to the database in certain order.
 A migration has an id and a direction: next/up or prev/down.
-Usually it's split on two files called `<id>.up.sql` and `<id>.down.sql` each of them holding SQL commands.
+Usually it's split on two files called `<id>.up.sql` and `<id>.down.sql` holding SQL commands.
 Say, the -up file creates a table with an index, and the -down one drops the index first, and then the table.

-Migrations might have a slug: a short and human-friendly text describing changes.
+Migrations might have a slug: a short human-friendly text describing changes.
 For example, in a file called `002.create-users-table.up.sql`, the slug is "Create users table".

 ### Naming

-In PG2, the migration framework looks for files named according to the following
+In PG2, the migration framework looks for files matching the following pattern:
-pattern:

 ~~~
 <id>.<slug>.<direction>.sql